henvic/henvic.github.io/content/posts/testing-go.md

 > If your function returns a struct, don’t write test code that performs an individual comparison for each field of the struct.
 Instead, construct the struct that you’re expecting your function to return, and compare in one shot using diffs or deep comparisons.
 The same rule applies to arrays and maps.
 > Source: [Go Wiki: Go Test Comments](https://go.dev/wiki/TestComments)

-Instead of using testify/assert, we can use go-cmp and have a much clearer error message:
+Instead of using testify/assert, we can use go-cmp and have a much clearer and to-the-point error message:

 ```go
 if !cmp.Equal(dog, gecko) {